C2DH/ranketwo/_assignments/boder/12-Edith-Zierer.en.md

   - If you don’t master German, open the English translation in another window.
 - Watch the video interview conducted in Hebrew in 2003,
   - In the template there are instructions about what you should pay attention to.
   - If you don’t master Hebrew, download the English translation and open it in another window.
+ Document your findings in the table in your template.

 <!-- section -->